Abdelrahmansa04/Bus-Reservation-System/README.md

 Added the seat sselection and the contact us feature where to type any message u want to the admin

+adjusting the UI of the seat selection and adjust the homepage where after selecting the trip go to the seat selection

 ///////////////////////////////////////////////////////

 --Mohamed Abdalfattah--